acai05/Project-Proposal/README.md

 1.5 CONSTRAINTS
+a.
 Time constraints - this project might need more time to finish than what have been planned.
+b.
 Features constraints - this project might give few same functionalities from the existing applications with less improvement.

 1.6 PROJECT STAGES
+a.
 Login page (1 day)
+b.
 Database (6 days)
-Hotel room
+-- Hotel room
-Customer record
+-- Customer record
-Admin / staff record
+--Admin / staff record
+c.
 View page (2 days)

 1.7 SIGNIFICANCE OF THE PROJECT
 The proposed study is a web based system that would improve the manual system transaction for hotel business such as:
+a.
 Organized customers’ record
+b.
 Secured record keeping
+c.
 Increase efficiency in operation for each department

 1.8 SUMMARY